 What Do I Do When I Finish My Work?

-This routine will vary greatly from teacher to teacher.
+This classroom routine and procedure will vary greatly from teacher to teacher.
 The most important thing is to make sure students know exactly what they are supposed to do when they finish their work time task.
 Some suggestions include:

 - Learning/Performance Task-keep until we share-after we share ONE person per table will turn in all papers (this will have to be modified this year)